Marshall to host workshops, presentations, panel discussion with artist Carol Prusa

 “The breadth of Carol Prusa’s creative practices makes her a great fit as a guest in the School of Art and Design, where students in the foundations program learn diverse practices regardless of their intended emphasis,” Reed said.

 The series of events also includes a panel discussion titled “Art Careers: Creative Lives,” planned from 11 a.m. to 12:30 p.m.
 Friday, April 26.
-Carol Prusa will be joined on the panel by independent local artist Katherine Cox; Wayne Stump, who earned his Bachelor of Fine Arts Degree in ceramics at Marshall in 2013; and Daniel Dean, an assistant professor of graphic design; with Sandra Reed, professor of art and design, serving as moderator.
+Carol Prusa will be joined on the panel by independent local artist Katherine Cox; Wayne Stump, who earned his Master of Arts degree in Studio Art (sculpture) at Marshall in 2013; and Daniel Dean, an assistant professor of graphic design; with Sandra Reed, professor of art and design, serving as moderator.
 These artists and designers are at different stages of their lives and will share strategies for developing and sustaining creative livelihoods.
 The panel is free and open to the public.
 Refreshments will be available.

 This series of events is offered with support from the Joan C. Edwards Distinguished Professors in the Arts Endowment from Marshall University, the College of Arts and Media, the College of Science, the School of Art and Design, and the Office of Career Education.